Abs-30/Simple-Conky-theme/README.md

 ## Customisation

-If you want to customise positioning, edit `Simple-Conky-theme/Simple-Conky-theme.conf`.
+If you want to customise positioning, edit `Simple-Conky-theme/Simple-Conky-theme.conf` and `Simple-Conky-theme/gcalendar.conf`
 You may want to change positioning of elements.
 In that case, refer to [the Conky documentation](http://conky.sourceforge.net/documentation.html).

 ### Feel Free to drop any issues and modifications required